tok2judemaria/hello-world/README.md

 # hello-world
-my first tutorial on github
+This is my first tutorial on Github
-i am Jude, Jude Aisabokhale, I am an elect/elect Engr graduates I love singing watching football, playing games and tech stuff.
+I am Jude, Jude Aisabokhale, I am an Elect/Elect Engr graduate I love singing, watching football, playing games and tech stuff.
-I don't like things to be too common. i like being unique and i am very coordinated
+I don't like things to be too common.
+I like being unique and I am very coordinated
+I am also a beginner in programming
+I would really love to kow more about Javascript